ebuchman/blog/content/posts/uoa-liquidity.md

 Debts can also be settled in-kind, which is to say by something else valued in the Unit of Account equivalently to the original debt - could be some labour time, a flock of chickens, a gold bracelet, and so on.
 This implies storing value somewhere else besides the medium of exchange, and using it to settle debt when necessary, if possible.
-But arguably, the ideal way to settle is not to settle at all but to clear - to bypass the transfer of any medium of exchange altogether, and instead maintain a pattern of reciprocal obligations that can be netted.
+But arguably, the ideal way to settle is not to settle with outside money but to clear - to bypass the transfer of any medium of exchange altogether, and instead maintain a pattern of reciprocal obligations that can be netted.
 I owe you, and later, you will owe me, and so on.
 Monetary transactions without the use of any money.

 This isn't barter, since it's not synchronous.
-Invoices are being issued and cleared in a Unit of Account.
+Credits (e.g. invoices) are being issued and cleared in a Unit of Account.
 These are deferred payments.
 But to the extent opposing payments can be simply set-off against eachother, no generally accepted medium of exchange need come into existence at all -